 By Aaron West

 Find out which blender brands are worth buying.
-We reveal how reliable each blender brand is and how to choose the best blender for you.
+We reveal how reliable big blender brands such as Nutribullet are, and how to choose the best blender for you

-We asked members about their experiences with blenders and found that owners of some brands of blender are far happier with their choice than others.
+We asked more than 1,000 blender owners about their experiences and found that owners of some brands are far happier with their purchase than others.

-We've heard from blender owners who've suffered with faulty lids, dodgy switches, broken blades and burnt-out motors.
-Here we report on how blender brands – including the ubiquitous Nutribullet – stack up against each other.
+Faulty lids, dodgy switches, broken blades and burnt-out motors were all reported by owners in our survey.
+Discover how the big blender brands – including Nutribullet, Nutri Ninja and Vitamix – stack up against each other.

-If you're simply after the best blender within your budget, head straight to our detailed blender reviews.
+Simply after the best blender within your budget?
+Head straight to our round-up of the best blenders.

 For each brand, you can find out:

-- Average test score – based on the overall test scores of models we tested between December 2014 and May 2017.
+- Average test score – based on the overall test scores of models we tested and available for purchase in May 2019.

 - How reliable it is – we ask owners if, when, and how their blenders broke down, and use this data to calculate how likely each brand is to last.